 On September 19, 1936, the Franklin Savings Bank foreclosed on its mortgage to William and Margaret Boos and took position of the property.

 In January of 1936, the bank applied for (and subsequently received) permission to remodel the house into six apartments, including removing the front bay and brownstone façade and replacing it with a simple brick façade.
-Plans for the remodeling, prepared for real estate dealer Overton W. Oglivie by John J. Mahoney, civil engineer, are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN P-133).
+Plans for the remodeling, prepared for real estate dealer Overton W. Oglivie by John J. Mahoney, civil engineer, are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN P-133).

 The property subsequently changed hands, and on March 10, 1947, was acquired by Bryant Bigelow (born Frank Bryant Bigelow), who lived in one of the apartments.
 He previously had lived at 40 Peterborough.